micro-lc/micro-lc/packages/documentation/docs/docs/guides/routing.md

 found and `settings.defaultUrl` is declared to be `/home`.

-When the client requires `/about/details`, the longest match is given by the `about-details` application, despite `/about` being also available (and this behavior is the one enabling the **construction of entire SPA-like applications** using
+When the client requires `/about/details`, the longest match is given by the `about-details` application, despite `/about` being also available (and this behaviour is the one enabling the **construction of entire SPA-like applications** using
 <micro-lc></micro-lc> router).

 Finally, when a router application is called, like browsing to `/application/` the internal router of the application